mascaldotfr/CoR-on-Linux/other_distros.md

 sudo ln -s /usr/lib64/libtinfo.so.6 /usr/lib64/libtinfo.so.5
 ```

+### Nobara

+At least one player reported to be able to run the game without further modifications.

 ## Have fun

 You may get further issues after running the game, see [the troubleshooting version](troubleshoot.md) if it occurs.